CELA404/Introduction-to-Data-Science-RWTH/README.md

 ## 👥 Authors

 Developed as part of a group project at RWTH Aachen University.
+Each team member independently approached and solved all tasks, followed by joint discussions to compare solutions and agree on a final consolidated approach.